awslabs/mountpoint-s3-csi-driver/docs/CACHING.md

       cacheEphemeralStorageResourceRequest: 10Gi
 ```

-With this configuration, once your workload is scheduled into a node, Mountpoint CSI Driver will schedule a Mountpoint Pod to the same node with the `ephemeral` volume.
+With this configuration, once your workload is scheduled onto a node, Mountpoint CSI Driver will schedule a Mountpoint Pod to the same node with the `ephemeral` volume.
 EBS CSI Driver will then dynamically provision an EBS volume and attach it to the node for Mountpoint to use as cache.

-The EBS volume and the Mountpoint Pod (therefore it's ephemeral PVC) will automatically cleaned up once the workload is terminated.
-We highly recommend you to use `reclaimPolicy: Delete` in your StorageClass to ensure the cache PV is automatically cleaned up as part of this process.
+The EBS volume and the Mountpoint Pod (therefore its ephemeral PVC) will be automatically cleaned up once the workload is terminated.
+We highly recommend you use `reclaimPolicy: Delete` in your StorageClass to ensure the cache PV is automatically cleaned up as part of this process.

 ##### Using Local Volume Static Provisioner to use local NVMe

 Some Amazon EC2 instances offer non-volatile memory express (NVMe) solid state drives (SSD) instance store volumes.
-You can utilise [Local Volume Static Provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner) to use instance store as cache.
+You can utilize [Local Volume Static Provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner) to use instance store as cache.
 See [Instance store volume limits for EC2 instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-store-volumes.html) for more details about instance store support on EC2 instances, and [EKS Persistent Volumes for Instance Store](https://aws.amazon.com/blogs/containers/eks-persistent-volumes-for-instance-store/) on using instance storage in EKS.

-The Local Volume Static Provisioner allows you to configure some options, you can find more details in their [Getting started guide](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/getting-started.md).
+The Local Volume Static Provisioner allows you to configure various options.
+You can find more details in their [Getting started guide](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/getting-started.md).

 As an example, you can configure your [eksctl](https://eksctl.io/) configuration to mount available NVMe instance storage disks at `/dev/disk/kubernetes`: